 A comparative study of various pedagogical methods and ideals.
 A wide range of important historical and contemporary pedagogy treatises is reviewed.
 Students explore exercises and vocalises for general voice development as well as techniques to address and correct specific vocal problems.
 Role-playing exercises are used to develop appropriate listening and teaching skills.
 Class participants begin supervised instruction of a volunteer singing student.
-Prerequisite: VC723.
+Prerequisite: VC723 or permission of instructor.
 Offered every semester.